Blendify/blender-manual/blender_docs/manual/compositing/types/filter/bokeh_blur.rst

 The Z pass can be visualized using a :doc:`Map Value </compositing/types/vector/map_value>` node and :doc:`Color Ramp </compositing/types/converter/color_ramp>` node as described in :doc:`Render Layers </compositing/types/input/render_layers>`.
-A *multiply* :doc:`Math </compositing/types/converter/math>` node can be used following the color-ramp so that a blur value greater than one is used for objects outside the focal range.
+A *multiply* :doc:`Math </compositing/types/converter/math>` node can be used following the color ramp so that a blur value greater than one is used for objects outside the focal range.

 .. figure:: /images/compositing_types_filter_bokeh-blur_example-1.png